Answering the Associated British Foods application question 'Why do you want to join this graduate scheme at ABF?'

 While you’re doing your research into ABF, note down anything that you were impressed by.
 You can then use your research to articulate why you want to work for ABF and why specifically in the grocery division.

 If your reason for applying to ABF is the opportunity to work on major grocery brands, mention the brands that particularly interest you.
 For example you may like that AB World Foods specialise in ethnic brands such as Patak’s and Tabasco.
 Explain why this interests you and why it fuels your ambition to work for ABF.

 Alternatively, if your reason for wanting to work for ABF is that it’s committed to helping others, you could talk about the Garfield Weston Foundation, set up by the founder of ABF, or one of ABF’s charitable projects that you read about and admired, such as the Thailand Ovaltine Foundation.
 Go one step further and link back to yourself by talking about any previous volunteering or charity work that you have been involved in.

 Tip two: match your personality with ABF’s values

 It’s important to show that you are going to behave in line with ABF’s values.
-ABF’s grocery division encompasses seven businesses: AB World Foods, Allied Bakeries, Silver Spoon, Speedibake, Twinings, Westmill and Jordans, Dorset & Ryvita.
+ABF’s grocery division encompasses eight businesses: AB World Foods, Allied Bakeries, Pro-Active Nurition, Speedibake, The Silver Spoon Company, Twinings, Westmill and Jordans Dorset Ryvita.
 These businesses all have their own set of values or behaviours so visit their separate websites to find out what these values are.

 You’ll find that the different businesses often have similar values.
 For example, AB World Foods’ value of being pioneering, Westmill’s value of thinking differently and Twinings’ value of finding new ways are essentially all about daring to take calculated risks, challenging the status quo, pursuing opportunities and finding creative solutions.